rikai/OpenYourMouth/Beverages/Non-Alcoholic/ColdBrewedIcedCoffe.md

 While getting a good cup of iced coffee is getting easier these days, it is still pretty common to be handed a cup of hot coffee poured over ice.
 Not cool.
-Cold brewing the coffee over a long period of time allows for a very strong coffee concentrate without the harsh bitternees that hot water can often pull out of your darker roasts.
+Cold brewing the coffee over a long period of time allows for a very strong coffee concentrate without the harsh bitterness that hot water can often pull out of your darker roasts.

-If you aren't familiar with your local speciality coffee stores, and you are serious about a good iced coffee, then take the time to get to know them.
+If you aren't familiar with your local specialty coffee stores, and you are serious about a good iced coffee, then take the time to get to know them.

 ### How!